Asymptomatic testing for students

 See www.gov.uk/coronavirus for more advice.
 Use 111 online or call 111 if you need medical help.
 In an emergency dial 999.

 Please use our booking system to organise your test and make sure you use your Bucks email (<StudentID>@bucks.ac.uk) when you book in order to receive the confirmation.
 You will receive all the information and details you need after you book.
-As there is a requirement for a second test 2-3 days after your first it is useful to book both at once.

 Ideally yes, but the testing is voluntary.
 If you all do want to be tested, then students from the same household or bubble should get a test on the same day where possible.

 In most cases LFT results will be communicated within a day of the test – most likely within a few hours.
 If you have not received your result after 48 hrs, please return to the test site for another LFD test.
+If you develop any of COVID-19 symptoms in the meantime, please do not attend the centre.

 Only your GP and Public Health England will see you results.
 To find out how your personal data will be used when you register for a coronavirus test read the Government’s coronavirus privacy notice.